Twitter event networks and the Superstar model: Retweet graphs and a mathematically tractable model

-Our main observation is that the qualitative and quantitative features the giant component of the retweet graph may be captured rather well by a simple one-parameter model.
+Our main observation is that the qualitative and quantitative features {{of}} the giant component {{in a wide array of}} retweet graphs may be captured rather well by a simple one-parameter model.
 The construction of the model only makes an obvious modification of the now classic preferential attachment model, but this modification turns out to have richer consequences than its simplicity would suggest.
-Naturally, the model has the ``superstar" property baked into the cake, but a surprising consequence is that the distribution of the degrees of the non-superstar vertices is totally different from what one finds in the preferential attachment model.
+Naturally, the model has the ``superstar'' property baked into the cake, but a surprising consequence is that the distribution of the degrees of the nonsuperstar vertices is {{quite}} different from what one finds in the preferential attachment model.

-To construct the model we consider a graph evolution process that we denote by $\{G_n$, $n=1,2, \ldots\}$.
-The graph $G_1$ consists of the single vertex $v_0$, and we call $v_0$ the superstar.
-The graph $G_2$ then consists of the superstar $v_0$ , a non-superstar $v_1$, and an edge between the two vertices.
-For $n\geq 2$, we then construct $G_{n+1}$ from $G_{n}$ by attaching the vertex $v_{n}$ to the superstar with probability $0< p< 1$ while with probability $q=1-p$ we attach $v_{n}$ to a non-superstar according to the classical \emph{preferential attachment rule}.
-That is, with probability $q$ the non-superstar $v_{n}$ is attached to one of the non-superstars $\{v_1, v_2, \ldots, v_{n-1}\}$, and given that $v_{n}$ is attached to a non-superstar, it is attached to the vertex $v_i$, $1\leq i \leq n-1$, with probability that is proportional to the degree of $v_i$ in $G_n$.
+Our model is a graph evolution process that we denote by $\{G_n$, $n=1,2, \ldots\}$.
+The graph $G_1$ consists of the single vertex $v_0$, that we call the superstar.
+The graph $G_2$ then consists of the superstar $v_0$, a nonsuperstar $v_1$, and an edge between the two vertices.
+For $n\geq2$, we construct $G_{n+1}$ from $G_{n}$ by attaching the vertex $v_{n}$ to the superstar {{$v_0$}} with probability $0< p< 1$ while with probability $q=1-p$ we attach $v_{n}$ to a nonsuperstar according to the classical \emph{preferential attachment rule}.
+That is, with probability $q$ the nonsuperstar $v_{n}$ is attached to one of the nonsuperstars $\{v_1, v_2,\ldots, v_{n-1}\}$ with probability that is proportional to the degree of $v_i$ in~$G_n$.